 Previous years’ UPSC IAS Final Cut off - (Out of 2025)

 Candidates who qualify the exam will be entitled to receive the salary of IAS officer as per the seventh pay commission.
-Though salary is not very high seeing the competitive level of UPSC IAS 2020 exam but there are various other facilities which makes this job the best-desired career option in India.
-Candidates who ask question as what is the salary of IAS officer should note that remuneration is rs 56,100 as basic pay during time of entry level.
-While calculating total salary of candidates below mentioned formula is used.
+Though the salary is not very high seeing the competitive level of UPSC IAS 2020 exam there are various other facilities which make this job the best-desired career option in India.
+Candidates who ask the question as what is the salary of IAS officer should note that remuneration is Rs 56,100 as basic pay during the time of entry-level.
+While calculating the total salary of candidates below mentioned formula is used.